Skyscanner/backpack-docs/docs/src/static-pages/accessibility.md

 - Don't use focus indicators that contrast poorly against the background

 **TIPS**
 - Make focus indicators have a colour contrast ratio of at least 3:1 between the background and the element.
-See colour pairing chart -->
+[See colour pairing chart](/guidelines/colors/#section_pairings)
 - All interactive elements should be clearly outlined by a focus indicator when they are highlighted
 - Apps tend to use built in focus indicators that work well